Jobs @ TAFE Western

 TAFE Western offers vocational education and training related to many skill sectors and industry areas.

 To provide these services, TAFE Western is always seeking interest from suitably qualified, skilled and experienced people who wish to be considered for employment as a Part Time Casual Teacher in one or more disciplines.

-In order to be considered for any Part Time Casual Teaching vacancy, you will need:-
+To be considered for any Part Time Casual Teaching vacancy, you will need:-

 • Relevant tertiary qualifications for the discipline

 • Recent industry experience (usually within the last 3-5 years, depending upon discipline)

 • Certificate IV TAE40110 in Assessment and Workplace Training or demonstrated equivalent competencies.

 Enquiries by email to email@example.com